Imran4424/iOS-InterviewQuestions/Swift.md

 #### Tracking References

-ARC keeps track of the number of strong references to each object.
+Automatic Reference Counting (ARC) keeps track of the number of strong references to each object.
 A strong reference prevents an instance from being deallocated.